-Baccalaureate nursing education is comprised of knowledge from the natural sciences, liberal arts, technology, research, clinical practice, healthcare policy, and healthcare delivery systems.
-The baccalaureate nursing educational process prepares the learner, as a generalist, to practice in various settings within the ethical and legal framework of professional nursing.
-Graduates are educated to become leaders, interprofessional collaborators, and to implement evidence-based practice.
-The following concepts are essential to baccalaureate nursing education: caring behaviors, communication, culturally congruent care, evidence-based practice, professional nursing role, and critical thinking.
+Undergraduate nursing education is a composition of knowledge in the natural sciences, liberal arts, nursing technology, research, and clinical decision-making.
+The undergraduate nursing educational process prepares the learner, as a generalist, to practice holistically in a variety of settings within the ethical and legal framework of professional nursing.
+Graduates are educated to become leaders, advocates, consumers of research, and collaborators as members of the health care team.
+The following concepts are essential to undergraduate nursing education: caring behaviors, communication, culturally congruent care, evidence-based practice, professional nursing role, and critical thinking.

-Graduate nursing education builds upon the generalist foundation of baccalaureate education to prepare nurses for advanced practice nursing roles.
-Graduate nursing education provides the student with opportunities to develop expertise and specialized knowledge in advanced practice nursing, including nursing education.
-Graduate nursing education incorporates evidence-based practice that enables nurses to participate in health information technology, health policy development, research, health promotion and management, and nursing education.
-The graduate nursing program is organized using core, supporting, and specialty content.
+Graduate nursing education builds upon the generalist foundation of undergraduate education to prepare nurses for advanced practice roles.
+Graduate education provides the student with opportunities to develop expertise and specialized knowledge in the care of clients and populations.
+The graduate program is organized using core, supporting, and specialty content.
+Graduate nursing education incorporates evidence-based practice that enables nurses to participate in health policy development, research, health promotion, and management, with emphasis on diverse and vulnerable populations.
+Advanced practice nursing roles include nurse practitioners, clinical nurse specialists, nurse administrators, and nurse educators.
+We believe that the advanced practice nursing roles are integral to meeting the current and future health needs of society.